UBC-MOAD/docs/xios-2.rst

 XIOS-2
 ******

-`XIOS`_ is the IO management library that is used by NEMO to produce netCDF results files.
+`XIOS`_ is the output management library that is used by NEMO to produce netCDF results files.
 NEMO-3.6 uses XIOS-2.

 .. _XIOS: https://forge.ipsl.fr/ioserver/wiki